mist64/cbmbus_doc/6 JiffyDOS.md

 Triggered by DATA being 0, the controller pulls the DATA line for at least 12 µs, telling the device to immediately start the transmission of the 8 data bits.

 This happens independent of whether EOB was true or false in the previous step.
-It isn't until after this step that the protocol jumps to step 2 of the inter-block protocol, if the end of the block has been reached.
+It isn't until after this step that the protocol jumps to step 2 of the escape mode protocol, if the end of the block has been reached.

 #### 2b: Controller clears DATA wire (not a signal)
 ![](docs/cbmbus/jiffydos-33.png =601x131)